 Most basic coolers use 'passive cooling', which means they're insulated to cold air in as long as possible – you'd usually pop a frozen ice pack, loose ice or gel pack in, to get it cold to start with.
 It won't keep things cool indefinitely though, so if you're on a multi-day trip, you'll need to replace the ice (campsites often have a service where you can swap your defrosted ice packs for frozen ones).

 If you don't drive and will be heading to the campsite, park or beach on foot or via public transport, you'll want a camping cooler that's lightweight, weatherproof (in case it rains) and easy to carry.
 In that case, look for a cool box on wheels, with a pull-along handle, or a cool bag that can be slung over your shoulder or worn like a backpack.
-Add one of the best camping chairs and perhaps a beach tent, and you're sorted for a chilled day in the sun.
+Shoppers in the US especially might be focused on one brand in particular, and to that end we've got a separate guide to the best Yeti coolers.

 - Upgrade your cooking setup: these are best camping stoves